 You also need the ability to follow lectures and exercises in English.

-The course comprises 18 lectures.
-In the second lecture you will receive an assignment to review a scientific topic.
+The teaching includes 18 lectures.
+In the second lecture, you will receive an assignment to review a scientific topic.
 There will be two 45 minute group sessions where you can discuss progress with the teacher.
-Then there will be two mandatory seminar days where you present your findings.
+Then there will be a two-day mandatory seminar where you present your findings.
 The presentation should be around 30 minutes long, and didactically appropriate for an audience of master students.
-The project assignment is mandatory and must be completed before you can attend the exam.
+The project assignment is mandatory and must be passed before you can sit the final exam.